Cybersecurity Threat Hunting and Vulnerability Analysis Using a Neo4j Graph Database of Open Source Intelligence: IOC Connections in the Graph Database

 The relevant question is whether there exists a relationship of increasing degree of the CVE nodes in the graph database with respect to CVE CVSS score.
 Intuitively, if the severity of a CVE corresponds to how frequently that CVE is mentioned in social media, news, and threat reports, then higher CVSS scores will correspond to higher degree CVE nodes in the Neo4j graph database.
-The CVSS scores are retrieved from the NIST NVD dataset \footnote{\url{https://nvd.nist.gov}}.
-To this end, we compute the Pearson correlation coefficient between CVE node degrees and their CVSS score using scipy in python \cite{2020SciPy-NMeth, student1908probable, kowalski1972effects, benesty2009pearson}.
-Some CVEs do not have a version 2 or a version 3 score, and therefore are not able to plotted in this dataset.
+The CVSS scores are retrieved from the National Institute of Standards and Technology National Vulnerability Database (NIST NVD) dataset.\footnote{\url{https://nvd.nist.gov}} To this end, we compute the Pearson correlation coefficient between CVE node degrees and their CVSS score using scipy in Python 3 \cite{2020SciPy-NMeth, student1908probable, kowalski1972effects, benesty2009pearson}.
+The Pearson correlation coefficient is a simple statistic that describes how linearly correlated two datasets are, in this case the CVE node degree within the Neo4j database and the CVSS score of that CVE.
+A correlation coefficient of $0$ indicates no correlation, $1$ indicates a strong positive linear relationship, and a $-1$ indicates a strong negative linear relationship in the data.
+The motivation for measuring the correlation coefficient is that it would be reasonable to hypothesize that more severe CVE scores correspond to more discussion in open source venues on the internet, and in threat reports.
+Some CVEs do not have a (measured, and in the NVD database) version 2 or a version 3 score, and therefore are not plotted in this dataset.
+Some CVEs do not have a v3 score, but do have a v2 score, or conversely have a v2 score but no v3 score.
+This means that the correlation between the v2 and v3 data are not shown on exactly the same set of CVE nodes.
+This also means that there is a certain temporal correlation in the data, namely that CVEs that do have v2 scores are older, whereas CVEs that have v3 scores are newer.